sarveshveer12345-maker/Retail-Sales-Profit-Analysis-Tableau/README.md

 ---

+## Executive Summary

+This project analyzes retail sales and profitability to identify not just revenue performance, but where the business is actually making or losing money.

+The analysis reveals that while certain products and categories generate strong sales, profitability is uneven and often concentrated in a limited set of high-performing products.
+At the same time, some products contribute to revenue but deliver weak or inconsistent profit, indicating potential inefficiencies in product mix and cost structure.

+Regional and category-level differences further highlight that high sales volume does not always translate into strong profit performance, suggesting gaps in pricing, cost control, or product strategy.

+The dashboard enables stakeholders to:

+- Identify high-profit vs low-profit products
+- Detect profit concentration and dependency risks
+- Analyze category-level profitability performance
+- Evaluate regional differences in profit efficiency

+Overall, the project shifts focus from revenue tracking to profit optimization, enabling better decision-making around product strategy, cost management, and business growth.

+---

 ## Business Context

 A retail company operating across multiple regions in India wants to better understand its sales performance and profitability patterns.